dhruba018/Distribution_Mapping_Transfer_Learning/readme.md

-## Distribution mapping based transfer learning
+### Distribution mapping based transfer learning

-This is the repo for distribution mappinh based transfer learning.
+This is the repo for distribution matching based transfer learning.
 Currently under work...